 “We’re excited to expand our partnership domestically and internationally to span four countries and two continents” said Lindsay Roberts, Group Director, Informa Markets US.
 “By leveraging the strength of both associations and Informa Markets, we are well positioned to scale events, experiences, and member benefits internationally.”

-For more information, visit LINK
+Hear from ISSA and IFMA executive leadership about the global partnership expansion.

 About ISSA Show North America